 All right, here are the official book details…

 I’m writing a prayer/devotion book for those who are facing illness, injury, or hospitalization.
 It’s titled Prayers for Hope and Healing: Seeking God’s Strength as You Face Health Challenges, and it releases from Harvest House Publishers on October 1, 2017.
-More details will be coming soon on my Books page.
+More details are available HERE.

 In the meantime, if you haven’t subscribed to my email newsletter, I’d love to have you join my community by filling out the form below.

 My newsletter is the best way to make sure you don’t miss an update.
 And rest assured that I do NOT spam or give your information to anyone else.
-I send updates every couple weeks at most, and usually they’re short and sweet with the most important blog and book news.
+I send updates once a month at most.

 Thanks so much, friends, for your encouragement and support.